 On Nov.
 11, 1824, when he was age 47, Frederick married his second bride, 28-year-old Jane Richardson (1796-1839), by the hand of T. Flood.
 A record of the marriage today is found in Muskingum County, OH.
 She is believed to have been a widow, but nothing further is known of her origins.

-Jane brought a daughter, Elizabeth Richardson, to the marriage.
+Jane brought a nine-year-old daughter to the marriage, Elizabeth Richardson.

 The shadow of death struck the family again in 1839, after 15 years of marriage.
 On April 15 of that year, Jane died at age 43, and was buried at the Hopewell Cemetery.
 Her grave marker, also misspelled "Minner," is seen here, and is in the same row of graves as Frederick's first wife.